Efficient dominating set: History and applications

 The concept of efficient dominating sets was introduced independently by two groups of researchers.
 Norman Biggs first studied these structures in 1973 under the name perfect codes in the context of coding theory and distance-transitive graphs.
 Later, apparently unaware of Biggs's work, Bange, Barkauskas, and Slater independently defined the concept as efficient dominating sets and developed linear time algorithms for finding them in trees.

 Efficient dominating sets have applications in resource allocation problems for parallel computing.
 When modeling a parallel computer's processors and interconnection network as a graph, an efficient dominating set represents an optimal placement of limited resources (such as disk drives, I/O connections, or software modules) such that every processor is within distance $d$ of exactly one resource unit, with neither duplication nor overlap.

+The concept has been extended to fuzzy graphs and intuitionistic fuzzy graphs, where efficient domination has been applied to encryption and decryption problems.
+In these applications, efficient dominating nodes serve as centers of subnetworks in the encryption scheme, and identifying the efficiently dominating set becomes the secret key for decryption.

 For hypercube graphs, a distance d efficient dominating set corresponds precisely to a perfect binary d-error-correcting code.
 This connection links the graph-theoretic concept to coding theory.

 Related problems

 The efficient edge domination problem (EED problem) is the edge-analogue of the efficient domination problem.
 An efficient edge dominating set $M \subseteq E$ is a set of edges such that every edge $e \in E$ is intersected by exactly one edge $e' \in M$.
 The EED problem can be solved in linear time for chordal graphs and dually chordal graphs.

+A strong efficient dominating set is a variant where domination is restricted to neighbors of equal or higher degree.
+Formally, a set $S \subseteq V$ is a strong efficient dominating set if for every $v \in V$, there is exactly one vertex in $S$ that either equals $v$ or is adjacent to $v$ with degree at least $\deg(v)$.
+Unlike standard efficient dominating sets, which all have the same cardinality in a given graph, strong efficient dominating sets of the same graph may have different cardinalities.

 The concept extends naturally to distance d perfect dominating sets (or distance d PDS).
 A vertex $v$ d-dominates a vertex $u$ if the distance between them is at most $d$.
 A set $D$ is a distance d perfect dominating set if every vertex in the graph is d-dominated by exactly one vertex in $D$.

 The concept also extends to hypergraphs, where similar complexity results have been established.